BethW83/Animal-Adoption-Capstone/README.md

 * H1: Younger animals are more likely to get adopted
   - Null hypothesis: Age has no effect on the likelihood of an animal being adopted
   - Alternative hypothesis: Younger animals are more likely to be adopted
+* H2: Vaccinated animals are more likely to get adopted
+  - Null hypothesis: Vaccination has no effect on the likelihood of an animal being adopted
+  - Alternative hypothesis: Vaccinated animals are more likely to be adopted

+* Train a machine learning model to predict if new animals are likely to be adopted or not.

 ## Project Plan
 * Outline the high-level steps taken for the analysis.